AdobeDocs/analytics.en/help/technotes/terms.md

 * **Marketing channel:** A feature in Adobe Analytics that categorizes hits by how they arrived to your site.
 The logic used to categorize hits can be customized using Marketing channel processing rules.
 See [Getting started with Marketing Channels](/help/components/c-marketing-channels/c-getting-started-mchannel.md) in the Components user guide.
 * **Metric:** A component type that contains quantitative data.
 Metric values typically contain numbers, such as Page Views, Visits, and Revenue.
 A dimension is typically its counterpart.
 * **Mobile App:** Also known as **Adobe Analytics [!UICONTROL dashboards]**, the mobile app allows users mobile access to intuitive scorecards.
 Scorecards are a collection of key metrics and other components presented in a tiled layout that you can tap for more detailed breakdowns and trended reports.
 The mobile app is supported on both iOS and Android operating systems.
-* **Mobile Services:** A retired Adobe product that brought together mobile marketing capabilities for mobile applications from across the Adobe CX Enterprise, letting you understand and improve user engagement with your applications.
+* **Mobile Services:** A retired Adobe product that brought together mobile marketing capabilities for mobile applications from across Adobe CX Enterprise, letting you understand and improve user engagement with your applications.
 * **Multi-suite tagging:** The practice of sending the same hit to multiple report suites.
 With the introduction to virtual report suites, this practice is largely no longer necessary.
 Most multi-suite tagging efforts help accommodate a global report suite.
 * **Normalization:** A way to organize a visualization that takes all metrics and forces them to equal proportions, allowing an easier comparison of trends.
 * **Occurrences:** A type of metric that shows how many hits a dimension item was set or persisted.
 See the [Occurrences](/help/components/metrics/occurrences.md) metric in the Components user guide.